SOLEGUIDE

 Continental (European) width codes:

-Threshold for orthotics: As a general rule, orthotic users should look for women's EE or wider and men's H or wider.
-Thicker orthotics may require even wider fittings.
+Threshold for orthotics: If you're using orthotics, aim for women's EE or wider and men's H or wider.
+Thicker orthotics may need even wider fittings.

 Ultra-Wide Specialists (6E-8E and Above)

-- Cosyfeet: Women's up to 6E, men's up to 3H fitting.
-Cosyfeet is one of the most established names in extra-wide footwear in the UK, with a range covering shoes, boots, slippers, and sandals.
-All styles feature removable insoles.
+• Cosyfeet: Women's up to 6E, men's up to 3H fitting.
+Cosyfeet is one of the best-known extra-wide brands in the UK, covering shoes, boots, slippers, and sandals.
+All styles have removable insoles.
 Available through their website with an affiliate commission of 4% through AWIN.

-- DB Wider Fit: Available up to 8E width, making DB the widest-fitting brand commonly available in the UK.
-Recommended by NHS podiatry departments for patients requiring specialist footwear.
-Their range includes smart, casual, and outdoor styles.
+• DB Wider Fit: Goes up to 8E width, making DB the widest-fitting brand you'll commonly find in the UK.
+NHS podiatry departments recommend them for patients needing specialist footwear.
+The range covers smart, casual, and outdoor styles.
 Available through AWIN affiliate network.

-- Sandpiper: Specialises in seamless, medical-grade footwear designed for sensitive feet, including those with diabetes, oedema, and bunions.
-Their shoes minimise internal seams to reduce the risk of friction and pressure injuries.
+• Sandpiper: Specialises in seamless, medical-grade footwear for sensitive feet.
+If you have diabetes, oedema, or bunions, Sandpiper shoes minimise internal seams to reduce friction and pressure injuries.

 Wide-Fit with Mainstream Appeal

-- Padders: Women's up to 6E, men's up to K width.
-Padders bridges the gap between specialist and mainstream, offering comfortable, well-made shoes in a range of styles.
+• Padders: Women's up to 6E, men's up to K width.
+Padders sits between specialist and mainstream.
+Comfortable, well-made shoes in a decent range of styles.
 Stocked at Pavers and Charles Clinkard on the high street, making them easy to try before buying.

-- Hotter: Women's up to EEE, men's up to H width.
-Hotter combines comfort features with contemporary styling, and their shoes are popular with customers who want wider fittings without a clinical appearance.
+• Hotter: Women's up to EEE, men's up to H width.
+Hotter combines comfort with contemporary styling.
+Popular with people who want wider fittings that don't look clinical.
 Available through AWIN with affiliate commission of 5 to 10%.

-- Pavers: A multi-brand retailer with over 150 stores across the UK, stocking a wide selection of wide-fit shoes from various brands.
-Their own-brand range includes wide and extra-wide options.
+• Pavers: A multi-brand retailer with over 150 stores across the UK.
+They stock wide-fit shoes from various brands, and their own-brand range includes wide and extra-wide options.
 Available through AWIN with affiliate commission of 5%.

 German and Continental Comfort Brands

-- Gabor: Available in G and K width fittings, which equate approximately to EEE in UK sizing.
-Gabor shoes are well-made with quality leather uppers and removable insoles in many styles.
-Widely stocked in UK department stores and independent shoe shops.
+• Gabor: Available in G and K width fittings, which equate approximately to EEE in UK sizing.
+Well-made with quality leather uppers and removable insoles in many styles.
+You'll find them in UK department stores and independent shoe shops.

-- Rieker Antistress: While Rieker does not use traditional width codes, their Antistress range features hidden depth and generous internal volume that accommodates many orthotics.
-The elastic inserts and soft uppers provide additional give.
+• Rieker Antistress: Rieker doesn't use traditional width codes, but their Antistress range has hidden depth and generous internal volume that fits many orthotics.
+The elastic inserts and soft uppers give you extra room too.

-- Waldlaufer: Available up to H width, Waldlaufer is a German brand specialising in comfort footwear with removable insoles, anatomically shaped lasts, and high-quality leather.
-Less well known in the UK but highly regarded by podiatrists.
+• Waldlaufer: A German brand going up to H width, specialising in comfort footwear with removable insoles and anatomically shaped lasts.
+Less well known in the UK but podiatrists rate them highly.

-- Finn Comfort: A premium German orthopaedic brand with removable cork-latex footbeds and deep, anatomically shaped shoe lasts.
-Finn Comfort shoes are expensive but exceptionally well made and designed from the ground up for orthotic compatibility.
+• Finn Comfort: Premium German orthopaedic brand with removable cork-latex footbeds and deep, anatomically shaped lasts.
+They're expensive, but built from the ground up for orthotic compatibility.

-- Josef Seibel: Offers generous fittings with soft leather uppers and removable insoles.
-Their casual and smart-casual ranges are popular with orthotic users who want comfortable everyday shoes at a mid-range price point.
+• Josef Seibel: Generous fittings with soft leather uppers and removable insoles.
+Their casual and smart-casual shoes are popular with orthotic users who want something comfortable for everyday wear at a mid-range price.

 Performance and Sports Brands with Wide Options

-For active use, several major sports brands now offer wide-fit versions of their most popular shoes:
+Several major sports brands now do wide-fit versions of their popular models:

-- New Balance: Available in 2E and 4E widths across many models.
-New Balance has the most comprehensive wide-fit range of any sports brand and has long been a favourite of podiatrists.
+• New Balance: Available in 2E and 4E widths across many models.
+New Balance has the widest range of wide-fit options of any sports brand.
+Podiatrists have been recommending them for years.
 Available through AWIN affiliate network.

-- HOKA: Available in 2E width for selected models.
-HOKA's generous volume and cushioning make their shoes popular with orthotic users.
-Listed on the Royal College of Podiatry's recommended list (RCPod).
+• HOKA: Available in 2E width for selected models.
+HOKA's generous volume and cushioning work well with orthotics.
+They're on the Royal College of Podiatry's recommended list (RCPod).
 Available through AWIN with affiliate commission of 7%.

-- Brooks: Available in 2E and 4E widths.
-Brooks specialises in running shoes with biomechanical support features that complement orthotics well.
+• Brooks: Available in 2E and 4E widths.
+Brooks specialises in running shoes with built-in support features that complement orthotics well.

-- Skechers: Wide versions available across their walking and casual ranges.
-Skechers' relaxed-fit and wide-fit lines provide generous volume at accessible price points.
+• Skechers: Wide versions available across their walking and casual ranges.
+Skechers' relaxed-fit and wide-fit lines give you generous volume at a reasonable price.
 Available through both AWIN and CJ affiliate networks.

 Where to Buy in the UK

-Knowing where to find wide-fit shoes is just as important as knowing which brands to look for:
+Knowing where to buy matters as much as knowing which brands to look for:

 Online specialists: